 This Week:

-Hello and welcome to Partnership Insurance Solutions: Weekly News, Im Paige Estritori, with your wrap for Sunday, 17 May 2026.
+Hello and welcome to Partnership Insurance Solutions: Weekly News, Im Paige Estritori, and its Monday 15 June 2026.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.